Thousands of COVID-19 vaccines are wasted in Africa

 “The world hasn’t been able to find a vaccine against AIDS in all these years, but it soon found a vaccine for Covid-19!
 I won’t get that vaccine,” said Richard Bell, an electrician from Uganda, who fears the harm the vaccine might cause.

-In Africa at least 4.5 million cases of COVID-19, This is not a lot that goes unreported.
+In Africa at least 4.5 million cases of COVID-19, This is not a significant unreported number.
 In addition, to date, 120 thousand people have died from the disease.

 However, people insist not to get vaccinated, which is worries the authorities From different countries and the World Health Organization (WHO).